bmlanguage/bml/documentation.md

     *   **No Nested Functions:** Nested function definitions are *not* allowed in the `@arc common` block.
 This restriction is in place to avoid complexities in code generation and to maintain a clear separation between architecture-independent and architecture-specific code.
      *   **CAM-Provided Defaults:** CAMs are expected to provide default implementations for common functions (like `print`) that can be used within the `@arc common` block.
 These defaults are architecture-specific but are automatically selected by the compiler based on the target.

-**9. Concurrency and Parallelism**
+**9. Concurrency and Parallelism (Updated)**

-*   `threadHandle identifier = startThread(functionName);`: Creates concurrent tasks allowing the developer to implement multi-threaded applications.
+*   `threadHandle identifier = startThread(functionName) [ threadAttributes ];`: Creates concurrent tasks allowing the developer to implement multi-threaded applications.
 The `startThread()` function creates a new thread.
 The way that the stack is handled depends on the target architecture and the compiler flags and is implementation-defined.
 There is no mechanism to kill a thread or to join a thread directly.
 If required you can use CAMs to implement such functionality.
+The `#priority` and `#affinity` attributes can be added to this statement.
-    *   Example: `threadHandle myThread = startThread(myThreadFunction);`
+    *   Example: `threadHandle myThread = startThread(myThreadFunction) #priority("realtime") #affinity("cpu1");`
 *   `parallel { ... }`: Structured concurrency allowing the developer to create parallel tasks that execute concurrently.
 The compiler may map these tasks to different threads depending on the underlying platform and target architecture but the developer has no control over how the tasks are scheduled.
 Each task inside a parallel block should have its own separate scope.
 Variables declared within a task are not accessible to other tasks within the same parallel block.
 Tasks can access variables declared in the outer scope (e.g. the function scope).
     *   Example:
         ```baremetal